cnvrg/fine-tune-bert-sentiment-analysis-blueprint/ft-dataset-split/README.md

 ## Inputs
 This library assumes that the user has access to the preprocessed dataset via previous libraries in the Blueprint.
 The input dataset must be in CSV format.
-The ADTS Train-Valid Split library requires the following inputs:
+The FT Dataset Split library requires the following inputs:
 * `--dataset_path` - string, required.
 Provide the path to the original dataset in CSV format.
 * `--valid_size` - string, optional.
 Specify size of the validation set as a number between 0.0 and 1.0.
 Default value: `0.0001`, which is 0.01% of original dataset.